Using Logic Pro for surround sound work and ambisonics

 To route mono input to Front Centre only

-Now let’s add that sound into the FL and FR too (but not surround).
 This is where using the panner intuitively goes very wrong….

 The wrong way

 From our previous experiments we’d imagine that just increasing the diversity is all we need to do.
 But even a minor deviation from 0 starts adding the signal into the surround channels too.
 From the panner it would look like we’re sending the signal equally to FL, FR and FC and not to the surround channels.
 But actually, FL and FR are 15dB quieter than FC, and Surround is only 3dB quieter than FL and FR.
+The visual representation on the panner bears no relation to what we hear.

 Instead, we have to use a combination of the diversity controls, the centre channel volume control, and the channel on/off controls.
 The diversity control at 1 sends it to all outputs, we then turn off the Ls and Rs channels using the speaker icons, and finally we boost the centre channel by 3dB so it is predominantly in the centre, and down 3dB in FL and FR.